Are You a Candidate?

 3. Sclerotherapy works by causing an inflammatory reaction within the spider veins that leads to fibrosis and eventual destruction of the spider veins.
 Your legs will look worse before they look better.
 There will be some bruising and some degree of mild skin irritation that lasts a few days following the session.
 You will wear thigh high grade 2 compression hose for 5 days following a sclerotherapy session.
 The compression hose dramatically improve the destruction of the spider veins following a sclerotherapy session.
 No hot baths for 5 days following a session otherwise, there is no restriction in your activity.
 We have high quality compression hose for purchase in the clinic or you may bring your own.

 4. You will be seen 1 to 2 weeks following your initial sclerotherapy session for a follow-up appointment to assess your response to the sclerotherapy injections.
-If any “touch up “ sclerotherapy is desired during your follow-up appointment, the charge will be $100.
-The charge simply covers our cost of the sclerotherapy medication and its administration.
+Plans for any additional sclerotherapy sessions will be made at that visit.

 5. Most sclerotherapy sessions last 30 to 40 minutes.
 The pain involved is minimal and is well tolerated by the vast majority of patients.
 Sedation is available for a $50 charge but most patients do not require it.
 If sedation is requested, you will need a driver.
 Otherwise, you may drive yourself.